 Multiple airlines collaborate flights to Port Elizabeth to provide the best round-trip fares.
-As of March 2020, a return ticket from London Heathrow is available at around 600 pounds.
+A return ticket from London Heathrow is available at around 600 pounds.
 Airfares are ever-fluctuating, so it is better to be vigilant, particularly when looking to book with a specific airline.

 The most popular stopover on a flight to Port Elizabeth, from the UK is Johannesburg and Cape Town in South Africa.
 Flights will touch down at any major international airport within the same country, and make the shortest flight connections.
 All flights from the UK other than London departures, stop at Heathrow first and then continue to Port Elizabeth.
 Stopover times may vary from one hour to one day, depending upon airline and itinerary.

 Although you can visit all year-round, booking during the off-season or winter months is likely to get you cheaper deals on fares.
 There is a noticeable drop in prices during the shift of the first and 2nd quarter of the year.
 Be on the lookout for last-minute deals if you already have plans to travel.

 British Airways operates flight to Port Elizabeth via Johannesburg daily.
 The flight time to Port Elizabeth is 14 hours approximately on a one-stop service from Heathrow.
 There are three classes available on these flights, including Economy, Premium Economy, and Business Class.
 Economy Class flight ticket for Port Elizabeth (PLZ) is starting from 363 GBP for the low season.
 To secure the cheapest flights, we advise booking your trip at least six to eight weeks before your departure.